-A: The Board recommends that you vote your shares "FOR" all five of the director nominees, "FOR" the ratification of the appointment of Plante & Moran PLLC as our independent registered public accounting firm, "FOR" the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 75,000,000; "FOR" the approval of the amendment to the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan to increase the number of shares available for issuance by 1,500,000, "FOR" the approval, on an advisory basis, of the compensation of the executive officers named in this proxy statement; and for, on an advisory basis, the "ONE YEAR" frequency of advisory votes to approve executive compensation.
+A: The Board recommends that you vote your shares "FOR" all six of the director nominees, "FOR" the ratification of the appointment of Plante & Moran, PLLC as our independent registered public accounting firm, "FOR" the approval of the Xtant Medical Holdings, Inc. Amended and Restated 2018 Equity Incentive Plan, and "FOR" the approval, on an advisory basis, of the compensation of the executive officers named in this proxy statement.